metalyx/react-librarian-app/README.md

 # Library App

-This is a library Full Stack application, this repository content is a Frontend part.
+This is a part of library Full Stack application, this repository contents a Frontend part.
 Provides minimal functionality for a typical local library.
 The functionality will include booking books, storing books, creating users, using various roles, authorization, etc.

 <i>You can find a backend part using the link: https://github.com/metalyx/express-librarian-app</i>